mat-383/blog/mat383/content/_index.md

 <p class="p-note">I'm an amateur programmer who's currently exploring his hobbies.
 I started this website to document and share my journey.</p>

 I'll write more about myself in this page when I've gotten used to this whole personal website thing.
-It's still in development, so keep watching this space!
+It's still in development, so keep watching this space.

-**Just finished messed around with the backend, lemme know if anything's broken.**
+**Currently redesigning this site, don't be surprised if something looks weird!**

 ---